 - 1 big handful fresh basil

 - Conchiglie pasta or any other giant pasta (enough to fill two baking dishes)

 - 1 cup cheddar cheese to top

-- Add the red wine and bubble for around 3-4 minutes to allow the alcohol to evaporate.
+- Add the red wine and bubble for a few minutes to allow the alcohol to evaporate.

 - Add the chopped tomatoes, purée, Worcestershire sauce, cherry tomatoes, mushrooms, oregano, thyme and seasoning then simmer for a minimum of 10 minutes.
-If you have time cook it for longer – the flavour will become much more intense.
+If you have time cook it for longer to intensify the flavours.

 - Add the mince and cook for a further five minutes.
 Turn off the heat and stir in the basil.

 - Place the big pasta shells in the baking dishes on their backs and spoon or pour the bolognese into the shells.
 Top with cheese and bake in the oven for around 20 minutes at 200°C.

 Extra: If you have time or want to make this dish a bit more special, make a lasagne-style white sauce to top the pasta instead of the cheese.

 - Melt 2 tbsp butter in a saucepan and add 1 tbsp flour.
 Mix to form a paste and slowly add one large glass of milk, a little at a time, whisking constantly until the sauce is smooth and starts to thicken.